mindspore-lab/models/research/arxiv_papers/CUHKSZ-TSP/README.md

 # A Hierarchical Destroy and Repair Approach for Solving Very Large-Scale Travelling Salesman Problem

 This repository contains the source code associated with the paper [A Hierarchical Destroy and Repair Approach for Solving Very Large-Scale Travelling Salesman Problem](https://arxiv.org/abs/2308.04639).
+For the instances used in the experiments and the best results, regardless of computation time, please refer to the following link: [Google Drive](https://drive.google.com/drive/folders/1maUAVQ27-PJ5Ekkq5X0xovZFTQkwPwQ6?usp=drive_link).

 ## Folder Descriptions